Fluxstorms/Text-Analysis/README.md

 1. **Avatar_S3_E21_Transcript.txt:** Contains the transcript (taken from https://avatar.fandom.com/wiki/Transcript:Sozin%27s_Comet,_Part_4:_Avatar_Aang)
 2. **requirements.txt:** Contains the Python package requirements for the notebook
 3. **Avatar_The_Last_Airbender_S3_E21.ipynb:** Contains the notebook
+4. postBuild: Contains the instructions for Binder to download the spacy language model

 # Instructions
 If anyone wants to run the notebook themselves: